aws-samples/vpn-gateway-strongswan/README.md

 ### VPN Gateway Stack Fails On Creation

-Double check your parameter settings against both your local network configuration and the configuration of the site-to-site tunnels.
+Verify your parameter settings against both your local network configuration and the configuration of the site-to-site tunnels.
 If you're using an Elastic IP address, ensure that the allocation ID is correct.

 ### Tunnels Don't Come Up